Ficool

 "Ua...I'm already regretting this."

-Rain laughed without a shred of shame, rocking back on her heels while the others finally started to spill out around them.
+Rain laughed without a shred of shame, rocking back on her heels while the others finally started spilling out around them.
 By then, Micah was busy talking with the rest of the new group, his attention split between whatever questions they were throwing at him.

 "So what is it?" she asked again, tilting her head.
 "A knife?
-A ΜΙСA?
+Some else?
 Don't tell me you're one of those people carrying around a saber under their jacket."

 "...Do I look like the kind of person who carries a saber?"

-They talked for a bit—or rather, Rain talked enough for the two of them.
-Somewhere in between, the others from the newly arrived group started introducing themselves, one after another, their voices blending into the deserts stillness.
+They talked for a bit—or rather, Rain talked enough for both of them.
+Somewhere in between, the others from the new group started introducing themselves one after another, their voices blending into the desert's stillness.

 Two, however, stuck.

-One rested a somewhat long stave across the hood of a vehicle, it's metal length glaring with the light while another carried a crossbow that she larger than normal.
+One rested a somewhat long stave across the hood of a vehicle, its metal length glaring in the light, while another carried a crossbow that looked larger than normal.

-"Alright," Micah said, glancing between Sienna and the newcomers with a small grin.
+"Alright."
+Micah said, glancing between Cecilia and the newcomers with a small grin.
 "Since we have enough people here…how about we make this interesting?"

 He lifted his crossbow, its crystal red body reflected their persons.

-Rain answered without missing a bit, in her hand, curved steel.
+Rain answered without missing a beat, curved steel already in her hand.

-The hilt was almost black with three spirals for a hand guard, the steel began pale then tapered into a into a darker, stained brown.
+The hilt was almost black, with three spirals forming the hand guard.
+The steel began pale, then tapered into a darker, stained brown.

-When Rain maneuvered it around, Sienna caught the engraving running on the steels side.
+When Rain moved it around, Cecilia caught the engraving running along the blade's side.

 "...since when were you holding a sword?"

-Her question resounded to no one else but herself.
+The question seemed to reach no one but herself.

 "That's a sec~ret."

-Rain lifted the blade lightly, giving it a twirl before embedding the point into the sand below.
+Rain lifted the blade lightly, giving it a twirl before planting the point into the sand below.

-Around them, the others began voicing, speaking over one another that Sienna ignored entirely.
-An idea had already begun to form in the back of her mind.
+Around them, the others started chiming in, speaking over one another in a messy blend of voices Cecilia ignored completely.
+An idea had already begun taking shape in the back of her mind.

-Micah clapped his hands at the end, cutting through the noise.
+Micah clapped his hands, cutting through the noise.

 A few groans answered him.

-He gestured toward the open stretch of dunes beyond the caravan, away from where they currently standing.
+He gestured toward the open stretch of dunes beyond the caravan, away from where they currently stood.

 "We'll take it over there."